jduquennoy/Log4swift/README.md

 ### The PatternFormatter

-The PatternFormatter uses a simple textual pattern with marker identified by a '%' prefix to render the log messages. it provides those markers :
+The PatternFormatter uses a simple textual pattern with marker identified by a '%' prefix to render the log messages.

-* l : The log level (identified by its name)
-* n : The name of the logger
-* d : The date of the log
-* m : The message
-* % : The '%' character

-This pattern :
+As an exemple, this pattern :
 ```
 [%d][%l][%n] %m
 ```